 Yikes — I guess it’s not just glass baby bottles that are painted with Leaded paint these days!!!

-My husband bought this water pipe attachment (the Sneaky Pete Arizer Bubble Straw) to use with his fancy vape (we’re in Oregon after all, where cannabis is legal – and quite popular!
-[He explained that his thinking was that any relatively “low-risk” stress-reduction strategy is definitely welcome/pretty much mandatory in these trying times — and the combination of such a thoughtfully-designed vape (he acquired that device awhile ago) plus this clever water-cooling accessory seemed like a sure-fire “healthier” way to chill out!)
+My husband bought this water pipe attachment (the Sneaky Pete Arizer Bubble Straw) to use with his fancy vape (we’re in Oregon after all, where cannabis is legal — and quite popular!
+(He explained his thinking was that any relatively “low-risk” stress-reduction strategy is definitely welcome/pretty much mandatory in these trying times — and the combination of such a thoughtfully-designed vape [he acquired that device a while ago] plus this clever water-cooling accessory seemed like a sure-fire “healthier” way to chill out!)

-What is apparently also legal, however is that lovely accessories such as this — an ingenious example of glass art, really — are allowed to be sold decorated with paint that is positive for three known poisons for humans: Lead, Cadmium and Arsenic!
+What is apparently also legal, however, is that lovely accessories such as this — an ingenious example of glass art, really — are allowed to be sold decorated with paint that is positive for three known poisons to humans: Lead, Cadmium, and Arsenic!

 When tested with an XRF instrument, the painted logo on this borosilicate glass vape stem (by Sneaky Pete Vaporizers) had the following readings (each test done for a minimum of 60 seconds):